5-string - 6-string - 4-string

 One family of harps that old-school harmonica soloists like is the Echo harmonicas.
 This is a family of harps that have two reeds for every note, tuned to give a sort of vibrato.
 Very pretty sounding.
 Pretty much useless for Cross Harp.

 Another popular family of harmonicas is the Chromatic harmonicas.
-Like the Echo harmonicas, they have two sets of reeds for every hole, but one set is tuned a half-step lower than the harmonica's main key.
-A spring-loaded button on the right end of the harp lets you switch to the lower set whenever you need a flatted note.
-These have a full rich sound, and the extra notes let you play songs by people like Cole Porter and George Gershwin that require notes you can't find on a standard harmonica.
-The ones I'm most familiar with have the same notes as my "normal" harmonicas.
-In fact, a few rock and blues players have added these to their arsenal because of the extra notes on them.
-Ironically, these harps still don't have every note in their range, so you may still find a song they can't play note for note.
+Like the Echo harmonicas, they have two sets of reeds for every hole, but one set is tuned a half-step higher than the harmonica's main key.
+A spring-loaded button on the right end of the harp lets you play every note a half-step higher, so C becomes C#, D becomes D# (Eb), etc. On the middle and upper octave (the ones you usually play melody on) this gives you every note of the chromatic scale.
+The extra notes let you play songs by people like Cole Porter and George Gershwin that require notes you can't find on a standard harmonica.
+They also have a full, rich sound, which makes them good for solo work.

 There are too many other specialty harps to go into, but here's one you might stumble across - the "Country Tuning" Special 20.
 It's a Special 20 that is designed for Cross Harp playing, but the note that would ordinarily be a flatted seventh when you inhaled on the lower part of the harp is a normal seventh.
-So a "C harp," which usually has an F, has an F# instead.
-This makes it virtually impossible to play a song in C on that C harmonica, but makes it easier to play certain songs in G. Go figure.
+So a "C harp" has an F# where an F would ordinarily be.
+This makes it hard to play some songs in C on that C harmonica, but makes it easier to play certain songs in G. Go figure.
 Even if you play Country, this should not be your first harmonica, or you'll find yourself wondering what's wrong with virtually every other harmonica ever made.

 How Many Harmonicas Will I Need, Anyway?